There are at most finitely many singular moduli that are S-units: Modular functions and their special values

-In this section we prove general properties of modular functions, their singular moduli and their omitted values.
+In this section we prove general properties of modular functions, their singular moduli and their cuspidal and omitted values.
 In Section~\ref{ss:modular-functions} we establish some general properties of modular functions (Proposition~\ref{p:modular-functions}).
 In Section~\ref{ss:singular-moduli} we study arithmetic properties of singular moduli of modular functions defined over~$\Qalg$ (Proposition~\ref{p:singular-moduli}).
-Finally, in Section~\ref{ss:omitted-values} we study omitted values of modular functions.
+Finally, in Section~\ref{ss:cuspidal-values} we study cuspidal and omitted values of modular functions.